 - Dill Pickles - This recipe calls for crunchy dill pickles and dill pickle juice.
 Please do not substitute sweet relish for the pickles.

-- Bacon - You can substituted a bag of real bacon pieces instead of crisping and crumbling you own.
+- Bacon - You can substitute a bag of real bacon pieces instead of crisping and crumbling your own.

 - Celery Salt - Please note this is not the same as celery seed.

 - Eggs - I do use large eggs for this recipe.

 Step by Step Instructions